HenryLoenwind/enderio-wiki/API-Capacitors.md

 NBT-base capacitors work the same way as programmatic ones, just that there is no `getCapacitorData()` on the item.
 Instead the `ICapacitorData` is created from the NBT tags of the ItemStack.
 This means that the NBT data has to contain a complete mapping of all possible CapacitorKeys to a capacitor level.
 To achieve that, the NBT data can contain level data in 4 different ways: LEVEL, TYPE, OWNER+TYPE, NAME.
 When looking up a value, Ender IO will try to find a value in reverse order.

+Note: The examples on this page are incomplete NBT snippets and need to be combined according to what's written in the descriptions.
+TL;DR: Copy&Paste without reading won't work.

 ### LEVEL

 ```